 The most prominent artwork in AC/DC Lane is tucked away at the very end of the laneway.
-Towering four storeys high is Fintan Magee's breath-taking mural of a man carrying a tree trunk through the urban landscape.
-Dubbed 'Australian Banksy', Magee's large-scale realism works are world-renowned and typically explore politically charged subject matter.
+Towering four stories high is Fintan Magee's breath-taking mural of a man carrying a tree trunk through the urban landscape.
+Dubbed 'Australian Banksy', Magee's large-scale realism works are world-renowned and typically explore the politically-charged subject matter.

 'Till we meet again!